Clcanny/Clcanny.github.io/source/_posts/useful-and-easy-new-features-of-Cpp11.md

 ---
-title: useful and easy new features of Cpp11
+title: Useful And Easy New Features Of Cpp11
 date: 2019-07-16 22:14:15
 tags:
   - c++11